catamphetamine/webpack-isomorphic-tools/README.md

 ```

 It works on the client because Webpack intelligently replaces all the `require()` calls for you.
 But it wouldn't work on the server because Node.js only knows how to `require()` javascript modules.
+It would just throw a `SyntaxError`.

-What `webpack-isomorphic-tools` does is it makes the code above work on the server too (and much more), so that you can have your isomorphic (universal) rendering (e.g. React).
+To solve this issue you use `webpack-isomorphic-tools` in your application and what it does is it makes the code above work on the server too (in the simplest case), so that you can have your isomorphic (universal) rendering working.

-What about javascripts on the Html page?

-When you render your Html page on the server you need to include all the client scripts using `<script src={...}/>` tags.
-And for that purpose you need to know the real paths to your Webpack compiled javascripts.
-Which are gonna have names like `main-9059f094ddb49c2b0fa6a254a6ebf2ad.js` because we are using the `[hash]` file naming feature of Webpack which is required to make browser caching work correctly.
-And `webpack-isomorphic-tools` tells you these filenames (see the [Usage](#usage) section).

-It also tells you real paths to your CSS styles in case you're using [extract-text-webpack-plugin](https://github.com/webpack/extract-text-webpack-plugin) which is usually the case for production build.
+In this particular case the `require()` call will return the real path to the image on the disk.
+It would be something like `../../build/9059f094ddb49c2b0fa6a254a6ebf2ad.png`.
+How did `webpack-isomorphic-tools` know this weird real file path?
+It's just a bit of magic.

+## You got the idea now?

 Aside all of that, `webpack-isomorphic-tools` is highly extensible, and finding the real paths for your assets is just the simplest example of what it's capable of.
-Using [custom configuration](#configuration) one can make `require()` calls return virtually anything (not just String, it may be a JSON object, for example).
+Using [custom configuration](#configuration) one can make `require()` calls return virtually anything (not just a String, it may be a JSON object, for example).
 For example, if you're using Webpack [css-loader](https://github.com/webpack/css-loader) modules feature (also referred to as ["local styles"](https://medium.com/seek-ui-engineering/the-end-of-global-css-90d2a4a06284)) you can make `require(*.css)` calls return JSON objects with CSS class names like they do in [react-redux-universal-hot-example](https://github.com/erikras/react-redux-universal-hot-example#styles) (it's just a demonstration of what one can do with `webpack-isomorphic-tools`, and I'm not using this "modules" feature of `ccs-plugin` in my projects).

 ## Installation